Clifford254KE/Power-BI/README.md

-# Power BI Sales and Financial Analysis Project
+# Power BI Sales and Financial Analysis Project (This project is not fully recorded)

 ## Project Overview